-The MSI team tested the Hart systems without any access to the source code of the components.
+The MSI team tested the ES&S systems without any access to the source code of the components.
 Attacks were performed by emulating both the common access of the voter at the precinct level and access that is available to various people who come into contact with the systems during their life-span - from deployment and implementation to the regular access members of the board of elections, etc.

 The overall results of the testing showed serious vulnerabilities in the system and its components.
-These vulnerabilities demonstrate the capability for attackers who gain access to specific components of the system to influence and tamper with the confidentiality, integrity and availability of the elections process.
+These vulnerabilities demonstrate the capability for attackers to execute arbitrary code on many of the components given access to them.
+Further, specific scenarios were identified where attackers who successfully gained access to the systems and exploited identified vulnerabilities could likely impact the results of elections.
 Generally speaking, the vulnerabilities identified in the study stem largely from the lack of adoption of industry standard best practices that have been developed for the IT industry over the last several years.
 Adoption of the best practices for IT systems, networking, information security and application development as suggested by NIST, the Center for Internet Security, OWASP, SANS and other working groups would eliminate a large amount of the risk associated with the findings contained in this report.